wavefrontHQ/docs/pages/doc/wavefront_introduction.md

 * The **Wavefront proxy** forwards data to the Wavefront service in a secure, fast, and reliable way.
   - A **collector agent** such as Telegraf can send data to the proxy or
   - You can send your metrics directly to the proxy -- as long as the data is in one of the supported data formats.
 For example, if your environment already includes a metrics collection infrastructure, you can do some pre-processing on the data and send them to the proxy.
+  - The proxy can also ingest metrics from your log files.
+See [Log Data Metrics Integration](http://docs-dev.wavefront.com/integrations_log_data.html)

 ![Wavefront architecture](images/wavefront_architecture.svg)

 ## Wavefront Service

 The Wavefront service runs in the cloud and is highly available to protect your data at any time.
-You can access the service using one of the interface.
+You can access the service using one of the interfaces.
 The architecture includes several layers.

-## Wavefront Service Architecture
+### Wavefront Service Architecture

 The Wavefront service has the following components: